xhantisolani/xhantisolani/README.md

 # Hi There! 👋

 Welcome to my GitHub profile!
-I’m **Xhanti Solani**, an aspiring **cybersecurity developer** passionate about creating secure and reliable software solutions.
+I’m **Xhanti Solani**, an aspiring **Software developer** passionate about creating secure and reliable software solutions.

 ---